social-science-data-editors/guidance/README.md

 See [Journal Policy Pages](journal-policies.md)

 If you see a journal absent from this list, please [suggest an addition](https://github.com/social-science-data-editors/guidance/edit/master/journal-policies.md) (Github login required).

+## Guidance to journals

+- We suggest that journals require the  [template README](https://social-science-data-editors.github.io/template_README/), as it provides effective guidance to authors and, when correctly filled out, useful information for replicators.
+- We encourage journals to adopt the [Data and Code Availability Standard (DCAS)](https://datacodestandard.org/) as a basis for their data and code availability policy.
+- We provide some guidance on [how to choose a repository for replication packages](assets/docs/Journal_guide_to_choosing_repositories.pdf), but also encourage journals to accept replication packages from any trusted repository, as long as the content is compliant with the journal's policy.

 ## FAQ